-Title: Unit of Assessment: Interdisciplinary FoR codes: Identify up to three two-digit FoRs that relate to the overall content of the impact study.
+Init of Assessment: Interdisciplinary FoR codes: dentify up to three two-digit FoRs that relate to the overall content of the impact study.
 Socio-Economic Objective (SEO) Codes: Choose from the list of two-digit SEO codes any that are relevant to the impact study.
 Australian and New Zealand Standard Industrial Classification (ANZSIC) Codes: Choose from the list of two-digit ANZSIC codes that are relevant to the impact study.
-Keywords: List up to 10 keywords related to the impact described in Part A. Sensitivities: commercially sensitive; and/or culturally sensitive.
-Sensitivities: Please describe any sensitivities in relation to the impact study that need to be considered, including any particular instructions for ARC staff or assessors.
-Aboriginal and Torres Strait Islander research flag: Is this impact study associated with Aboriginal and Torres Strait Islander research?
-NOTE-institutions may identify impact studies where the impact, associated research and/or approach to impact relates to Aboriginal and Torres Strait Islander peoples, nations, communities, language, place, culture and knowledges and/or is undertaken with Aboriginal and Torres Strait Islander peoples, nations, and/or communities Science and Research Priorities: Identify whether the impact study is related to the Science and Research Priorities .
-If so, choose from the lists provided in SEER.
-PART A-IMPACT 1.
+Keywords: ist up to 10 keywords related to the impact described in Part A. Sensitivities: commercially sensitive; and/or culturally sensitive.
+Sensitivities: Please describe any sensitivities in relation to the impact study that need to be considered, ncluding any particular instructions for ARC staff or assessors.
+Aboriginal and Torres Strait Islander research flag: s this impact study associated with Aboriginal and Torres Strait Islander research?
+IOTE-institutions may identify impact studies where the impact, associated research and/or approach to impact relates to Aboriginal and Torres Strait Islander peoples, nations, communities, anguage, place, culture and knowledges and/or is undertaken with Aboriginal and Torres Strait slander peoples, nations, and/or communities Science and Research Priorities: dentify whether the impact study is related to the Science and Research Priorities .
+If so, choose rom the lists provided in SEER.
+PART A-IMPACT .
 Summary of the impact (maximum 800 characters) Briefly describe the specific impact in simple, clear, plain English.
 This will enable the general community to understand the impact of the research.
-Beneficiaries List up to 10 beneficiaries related to the impact study.
+Beneficiaries ist up to 10 beneficiaries related to the impact study.

-3. Countries in which the impact occurred Choose from the ABS list of countries as many as relate to the location of impact 4.
-Details of the impact (maximum 6000 characters) Provide a narrative that clearly illustrates the relationship between the associate positive effects it brought about.
-The narrative should identify the contribution th made beyond academia, including: who or what has benefitted from the results of the research (this shoul research end-users, or beneficiaries from industry, the community, gov public etc.) the nature or type of impact and how the research made a social, ecor and/or environmental impact the extent of the impact (with specific references to appropriate eviden benefit-analysis, quantity of those affected, reported benefits etc.) the dates and time period in which the impact occurred the ways in which the impact relates to the identified FoR codes.
-NOTE-the narrative must describe only impact that has occurred within the references. e research has d identify relevant vernment, wider nomic, cultural, nce, such as cost- 5.
-Associated research (maximum 1500 characters) Briefly describe the research that led to the impact presented for the UoA.
-The r the definition of research (1.9).
-The description should include details of: what was researched when the research occurred who conducted the research and what is the association with the instit 6.
-FoR of associated research Up to three two-digit FoRs that best describe the associated research.
-7. References (up to 10 references, 350 characters per reference) This section should include a list of up to 10 of the most relevant research output the impact. its associated with PART B-APPROACH TO IMPACT 1.
-Summary of the approaches to impact (maximum 800 characters) This section should summarise the strategies (detailed in section 2 below) imple institution, its colleges, faculties, groups, departments, and/or centres described 2.
-Approach to impact (maximum 6000 characters) This section should provide a narrative that explains how the institutions facilitat the impact described in Part A. The information provided must be from the perio research and the impact.
-Evidence throughout the narrative should relate to the Part A. It can include details of: d between the impact described in support provided by the institution, its faculties, colleges, groups, depart centres for researchers to affect positive impact how that support was implemented by the research area how researchers interacted and engaged with research end-users or be evidence of reviewing impact processes and outcomes during the period evidence of how mechanisms of translation were integrated into research peneficiaries od
+3. Countries in which the impact occurred Choose from the ABS list of countries as many as relate to the location of impact.
+4. Details of the impact (maximum 6000 characters) Provide a narrative that clearly illustrates the relationship between the associated research and the positive effects it brought about.
+The narrative should identify the contribution the research has made beyond academia, including: who or what has benefitted from the results of the research (this should identify relevant research end-users, or beneficiaries from industry, the community, government, wider public etc.) the nature or type of impact and how the research made a social, economic, cultural, and/or environmental impact the extent of the impact (with specific references to appropriate evidence, such as costbenefit-analysis, quantity of those affected, reported benefits etc.) the dates and time period in which the impact occurred the ways in which the impact relates to the identified FoR codes.
+NOTE-the narrative must describe only impact that has occurred within the reference period, and must not make aspirational claims.
+5. Associated research (maximum 1500 characters) Briefly describe the research that led to the impact presented for the UoA.
+The research must meet the definition of research (1.9).
+The description should include details of: what was researched when the research occurred who conducted the research and what is the association with the institution.

+6. FoR of associated research

+Up to three two-digit FoRs that best describe the associated research.

+7. References (up to 10 references, 350 characters per reference) This section should include a list of up to 10 of the most relevant research outputs associated with the impact.